PMass/beaverbot/README.md

 BeaverBot is a Node.js bot intended to help Twitch streamers manage their Discord channels.

 The current behavior is very basic, as this was written for a specific purpose.
-The bot will listen for a message in a specified channel by a specified user (ie: a live announcement) and revoke `SEND_MESSAGE` permissions to all roles in another specified channel (for instance, a self-promotion channel).
-These values are set in the following configurable files:
+The bot is triggered by the presenceUpdate event, and if a specified user begins streaming a game the bot will revoke `SEND_MESSAGE` permissions to all roles in a specified channel (for instance, a self-promotion channel).

-- `auth.json`
-- `config.json`

-`auth.json` should be populated with Discord application token and Twitch client ID:
+`auth.json` should be populated with Discord application token and Twitch client ID.

 ```
 {